Financial instability can take a toll on your mental health. Here’s how you can add some certainty to an uncertain time.

 Debt can be a source of financial stress if you’re making payments but feeling like you’re getting nowhere fast.
 The first step in successfully tackling debt is knowing what you owe.

-Kingston says pulling your credit reports can be a step in the right direction for managing debt.
-From there, you can home in on specific strategies for paying it off.
+Kingston says pulling your credit reports to see where you’re at can be a step in the right direction for managing debt.
+From there, you can decide on specific strategies for paying off your debt.

 For example, Woroch suggests transferring credit card balances to a new card with a 0% introductory APR.
-“This way, the payments you’re making are going toward the balance and not just interest.”
+“This way, the payments you’re making are going toward the balance and not just interest,” she explains.

 Aside from credit cards, consider other options for managing debt to minimize financial stress.
-For example, your options might include:
+For example, your options might include these: